 - Housing SA, for example if the registrant can’t be contacted.

 - if it’s been deferred for 12 months

-- if the registrant is registered for public or Aboriginal housing and hasn’t lived in South Australia for at least 1 year
+- if the registrant is registered for public, Aboriginal or community housing and hasn’t lived in South Australia for at least 1 year

 - at the registrant’s request